 fair value per share = value of the equity / outstanding shares

-In our discounted cash flow calculator we have included a feature where you can find out if the market stock price is overvalued or undervalued relative to the companies DCF, so you can make wiser investment decisions.
+In our discounted cash flow calculator, we have included a feature where you can find out if the market stock price is overvalued or undervalued relative to the company DCF so that you can make wiser investment decisions.

 As a side note, the terminal value can be calculated with the EBITDA multiple method.